microsoft/CSS-Exchange/README.md

 placing the following line inside of Script1.ps1 causes Script2.ps1 to be embedded at that point in Script1.
 Script2 is then excluded from release:

-`. .\Script2.ps1`
+`. $PSScriptRoot\Script2.ps1`

+We recommend dot-sourcing using a path starting with $PSScriptRoot to ensure the script can be run from different working directories at development time.

-You can embed any number of scripts.
-These could be in the same folder or in a child folder.
+Any number of scripts can be embedded, and those scripts can reside in the same folder, a subfolder, or somewhere else in the repository, such as the Shared folder at the root.
 See the `SourceSideValidation.ps1` script in this repo for an example of this.

 Because dot-sourcing works normally at development time, the multi-file script can be run and debugged